Goji-P2P/slate/source/includes/_webhooks.md

 ## WALLET_TRANSFER_UPDATE

 This webhook replaces the now deprecated `WALLET_FUNDS_RECEIVED` endpoint.
-Users of the `WALLET_FUNDS_RECEIVED` endpoint can continue to use it, however, for new users, please integrate against the following endpoint instead.
+Users of the `WALLET_FUNDS_RECEIVED` endpoint can continue to use it, however, it is recommended to move to this webhook.
+For new users, please integrate against this webhook instead.

 This is fired when funds are transfered into or out of a wallet.